woothee/woothee-ruby/README.md

  # => false
 ```

 Try to see useragent's category is 'crawler' or not, by casual(fast) method.
 Minor case of crawlers is not tested in this method.
-To check crawler strictly, use `Woothee.parse(str)[:category] == 'crawler'`.
+To check crawler strictly, use `Woothee.parse(str)[:category] == :crawler`.

 * * * * *